Inside Emotet: 3 current examples and how Project Heimdall can protect you

 What is the Heimdall project?

 Heimdall is a project of the NoSpamProxy team to detect attacks on corporate and government networks.
-Heimdall makes use of the data exchange between different instances of NoSpamProxy Protection.
+Heimdall makes use of the data exchange between different instances of the spam filter NoSpamProxy Protection.
 Collects information about detected threats and anomalies, significantly increasing the level of protection of all participating NoSpamProxy customers.

 Example 1 – Reply mail with link to malicious code